vegertar/train/README.md

 Suppose we have hundreds of IDCs located in hundreds of cities serve whole country with tens of ISPs.
 We have no idea that how these ISPs built their network bone and how they peering with others and how they discarding packets from or to other ISPs or even other regions.
 Fortunately, we could be inspiring from geography.

 China (mainland) is separated into 7 districts.
-Most of citizens are living in southeast, especially, there are 3 super cities, Beijing, Shanghai, and Guangzhou, which are also the heart of China-North, China-East and China-South respectively.
+Most of citizens are living in southeast, especially, there are 3 super cities, Beijing, Shanghai, and Guangzhou, where are also the heart of China-North, China-East and China-South respectively.
 So China (mainland) is supposed to be organized as a 3-layer tree in geography.

 ### First-Class Core

 Obviously, first-class cores consist of all 3 super cities: Beijing, Shanghai, Guangzhou.
-Not only these cities are the actual cores of administration, economy and high-tech, but also Bei-Shang-Guang is the most incredible population influx, any company who want to serve whole country must take meaningful projects on these places, as we have seen, the 3 biggest ISPs (CNC, CTC, CMCC) are built on Beijing, the largest third-party DC provider (TianDiXiangYun) of China-South is based on Beijing, too.
+Not only these cities are the actual cores of administration, economy and high-tech, but also Bei-Shang-Guang is the most incredible population influx, any company who wants to serve whole country must take meaningful projects on these places, as we have seen, the 3 biggest ISPs (CNC, CTC, CMCC) are built on Beijing, the largest third-party DC provider (TianDiXiangYun) of China-South is based on Beijing, too.
 In other words, if we are going to communicate with the rest of China, we need be able to communicate with Bei-Shang-Guang directly or indirectly.

 ### Second-Class Influx